The Beginner’s Guide to B2B Facebook Advertising

 “Facebook ads?
 But we’re B2B!”

-Back when I worked on the Managed Services team at WordStream, this was the response I got from B2B clients after I suggested expanding our efforts outside of search.
+Back when I worked on the marketing services team at WordStream, this was the response I got from B2B clients after I suggested expanding our efforts outside of search.
 I’d share anecdotes of previous success and talk them into starting out small; after a few weeks of seeing the results, they were sold.
 That was two years ago, when lead ads and pixels were nothing more than a glimmer in Mr. Zuckerberg’s eye.

 In 2017, Facebook is robust enough to do the convincing by itself.
 At least, it should be.